 The greatest place to get information on any building problem or building any model (other than Finescale Modeler of which I have every issue ever) is YouTube.
 You can spend a half hour watching your kit being built and painted to give you a head start and warn you of any problems.

-That’s all I can think of at this point, if I think of anything else I’ll post it.
+That’s all I can think of at this point, if I think of anything else I’ll post it as an addendum.
 Also, if any of you have a suggestion for old guys or a question, throw it in here.